The Internal Appeals Process: Your First Line of Defense

 Mediation vs. Arbitration: Know the Difference

 For disputes that go beyond dollar amounts, car insurance arbitration and mediation offer two distinct paths.
-Notably, the American Arbitration Association (AAA) updated its Consumer Arbitration Rules effective May 2025 — virtual hearings are now the default, documents-only proceedings apply to cases under $25,000, and integrated mediation procedures are built in.
+The American Arbitration Association (AAA) updated its Consumer Arbitration Rules effective May 1, 2025 — virtual hearings are now the default, documents-only proceedings apply to cases under $25,000, integrated mediation procedures (launched April 1, 2025) are built in as a streamlined pre-arbitration option, and claims from the same party under a single contract can now be consolidated into a single case.
+Arbitrators also received expanded authority to impose sanctions for non-compliance and make preliminary determinations on applicable agreements.

 Mediation brings in a neutral third-party mediator who facilitates negotiation but has no authority to force a resolution.
 It's faster and cheaper than court, and you retain all legal rights if it fails.